ypraju/FrontEnd-Code-Exam/README.md

 “Applicants Name” : “Date”, 2021

-1. Pull the repository and create a branch off of master.
+1. Clone the repository and create a branch off of master.

 2. Create a Vue app in visual studio code.
     **Required**